-Class A

-Class B
+Class A 52 Class B

 Heat-related illness can range from mild skin rash or cramps to very serious conditions such as heat stroke, which can kill.
-To prevent heat stress, workers and employers must be able to identify all sources of heat and understand how the body removes excess heat.
+To prevent heat stroke, which can kill.
+To prevent heat stress, workers and employers must be able to identify all sources of heat and understand how the body removes every heat. how-the-body-removes excess heat--